FredKSchott/snowpack/www/_template/guides/svelte.md

 > 💡 Tip: Snowpack has built-in support for [CSS Modules](https://www.snowpack.dev/#import-css-modules) and if you'd like to use Sass there is an official [Sass Plugin](https://www.snowpack.dev/#sass).

-TODO: Image
+Image: Gif showing the results with the logo animated

-## Adding some logic to your Svelte component
+## Adding a simple counter

+In a previous step we demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about the Fast Refresh?
+Fast Refresh preserves state when you're developing, so you can see how your code changes affect the code that's running live in the browser.
+In this step you'll add a simple timer with a state based on the seconds on the page so you can see Fast Refresh in action.

 Svelte components include component specific scripts in a `<script>` tag.

-In `App.svelte` add this
+Let's add the counter here in `App.svelte` between the `<scripe>` tags:

 ```js
 <script>